katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 The **try! macro** handles the situation nicely, without increasing your code size.
 Here you can see [the code with and without the usage of try!](https://doc.rust-lang.org/std/macro.try!.html).
 With try! it's much nicer, don't you think?

+#### expect and unwrap

+The `File::open` is not the only one call here that return the *Result* type.
+We handle the *Results* also in the 12 line and 23 line with methods `unwrap` and `expect`.
+These both methods are basically the same and are used for uwrapping the object from the result, when you feel brave enough to ignore the *Result* value.
+The difference between `unwrap` and `expect` is that the latter one provide custom message when the unwrapping fails.
+This approach isn't the safest and can make your program panic! or abort.
+We will discuss it more in the next section.

 Check also: [Module std::result](https://doc.rust-lang.org/std/result/) and [Learning to 'try!' things in Rust](http://www.jonathanturner.org/2015/11/learning-to-try-things-in-rust.html).

 ### 2.4 Iterating over the lines

 The `BufReader::lines()` method returns the iterator over all the lines from this buffer.
 The resulted *line* is also wrapped by *Result* -- it's of the type `io::Result<String>`.
 In line 23 we just ignore the *Result* value by using the `unwrap()` method.
 It returns only the *String* object and the value of *Result* is forgotten.
-You can wonder why we just do that instead of the proper error handling like we discussed in 2.3 section.
+You can wonder why we don't do the proper error handling e.g. with try! macro.
 It's because I didn't found the scenario where the *Result Error* is returned.
 Even in [examples](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.lines), the result value is ignored. **Usually calling *unwrap()* isn't the best solution, but [it's not always evil](https://doc.rust-lang.org/stable/book/error-handling.html#a-brief-interlude-unwrapping-isnt-evil).**

 #### Ownership is hard on the beginning
 The important observation comes with lines 24 and 25.
 The loaded line is printed (24) and then appended to the vector (25).
 It works.
 But if you swap the order of line 24 and 25 (first append to vector and then print), the code won't compile.
 Check it!
 You will get an error: `error: use of moved value: l`.